Coronavirus Crisis: A Multifamily Guide for Safety, Communication, and More

 –common bathrooms (lobby, etc.)

-On this last inspection area, should multifamily operators decide that the safety risk is too great to keep on-site fitness centers open, they might decide to follow in the footsteps of the YMCA of San Francisco in offering virtual classes.
+With fitness areas closed at many complexes, operators could decide to follow in the footsteps of the YMCA of San Francisco in offering virtual classes.
 This could go a long way in retaining residents and helping them cope with the uncertainty COVID-19 presents.
 Indeed, the YMCA makes clear: “self-care is more important than ever — exercise, sleep, nutrition and stress management are keys to staying healthy.”

 When to clean?
 Safety tips to prevent risk.